webpy/webpy.github.com/install.md

     python -c "import sys; print[x for x in sys.path if x.endswith('site-packages')][-1]"
 ## Development

 webpy comes with a built-in webserver.
-Put your all code into `code.py` and start the server like this:
+Put your code into `code.py` and start the server like this:

      $ python code.py
      Launching server: http://0.0.0.0:8080/

+Specify another port using `python code.py 1234`.
 Open your browser and go to [http://localhost:8080/](http://localhost:8080/) to view the page.

 ## Production